Daniel-Gonzalez-AI/theScraper/README.md

 ## Netlify Deployment

 The project can be deployed to [Netlify](https://www.netlify.com/) using Netlify Functions for the Flask backend.
 The repository includes a `netlify.toml` configuration and a function wrapper under `netlify/functions/`.
+All incoming requests are redirected to the function via `webapp/static/_redirects`.

 To deploy: